Chapter 5: The Seal and the Mark

 Criterion 2: Involves a Change to God’s Law

-Daniel 7:25 prophesied the antichrist power would "think to change times and laws," specifically God's law.
-The mark must represent a commandment that was changed.
+Daniel 7:25 prophesied that the antichrist’s power would "think to change times and laws," specifically God’s law.
+The mark must represent a commandment this power changed.

 Nine commandments remain universally acknowledged (even if not universally kept).
 One commandment, the Fourth, was openly changed by ecclesiastical decree.
 Only the Sabbath/Sunday question involves an admitted alteration of divine law.